ernestosanchez1/ernestosanchez1/README.md

 # Hey There! 👋
-Ny name is Ernesto from Vancouver - Canada 🍁.
+My name is Ernesto from Vancouver - Canada 🍁.
 I'm a Passionate Tech Enthusiast, Empowering the World with Code and Data Solutions.

 ## Skills
 * 💻 Python, R, SQL
 * ⚛ Pandas, NumPy, Scikit-learn, Statsmodels, Matplotlib, Seaborn, Ploty
-* 📱